 6 Common Commuter Problems in the Philippines

 It’s important to understand the nature of the most common commuter problems, as it may provide new insights into how to tackle them.
-Take a look at common problems of commuters in the Philippines:
+Take a look at these common problems of commuters in the Philippines.

 Poor Public Transportation System

 Commuting may be the cheapest way to reach your destination, but the public transportation system in the Philippines is the textbook definition of “underdeveloped.”
 An Asian Development Bank (ADB) study in 2012 identified the main challenges in transportation in the Philippines, then and now:

 - Poor quality of road network

 - Poor intermodal integration (the connection between two modes of transportation)

 - Weak sector governance and institutional capacity